 Brittany Ferries ends Cork-Santander route

-Brittany Ferries CEO, Christophe Mathieu said: “This was not a decision we took lightly and follows extensive consultation with our freight customers who sought better road connections and reduced driving distances.
+Brittany Ferries chief executive, Christophe Mathieu said: “This was not a decision we took lightly and follows extensive consultation with our freight customers who sought better road connections and reduced driving distances.

 “We opened the route in 2018 with a two-year trial window.
 While passenger numbers have been encouraging, the reality is that freight numbers, which are key to route viability, were not sufficiently robust.”

-Mr Mathieu emphasised that Brittany Ferries remain committed to its Cork-Roscoff service, which has been in existence since 1978 and, which carries nearly 100,000 holidaymakers between Ireland and France each year.
+Mr Mathieu emphasised that Brittany Ferries remains committed to its Cork to Roscoff service, operating since 1978, which carries nearly 100,000 holidaymakers between Ireland and France each year.

-Rosslare Europort General Manager, Glenn Carr welcomed Brittany Ferries, saying the new service would prove attractive for trade and tourism with Brittany Ferries due to benefit from a recent €25 million upgrade of the port.
+Rosslare Europort General Manager, Glenn Carr welcomed the announcement, saying the new service would prove attractive for trade and tourism.
+Brittany Ferries will benefit from a recent €25 million upgrade of the port.

-However the Port of Cork expressed its disappointment at the Brittany Ferries decision while stressing that it remained committed to facilitating Brittany Ferries in its weekly Cork-Roscoff service, due to recommence in March.
+However the Port of Cork expressed its disappointment at the decision while stressing that it remained committed to facilitating Brittany Ferries in its weekly Cork-Roscoff service, due to recommence in March.

 “This surprising decision by Brittany Ferries to cease its Ro-Pax ferry service from Cork to Santander is very disappointing, however we will continue to pursue other options for linking Cork and Northern Spain,” said the port.

-Cork Chamber also expressed dismay.
-“It’s disappointing to see this recently established route move from Cork, however we encourage operators to consider future options, particularly in the context of direct connectivity post Brexit”
+Cork Chamber of Commerce also expressed dismay.
+“It’s disappointing to see this recently established route move from Cork, however we encourage operators to consider future options, particularly in the context of direct connectivity post-Brexit.”